LazerCuber/Waifu-AI/README.md

 ## Credits to [unteifu](https://github.com/unteifu/wAIfu) for creating this (Huge Thank you~!!!!)

-# I focused on:
+# What is this for?:
-- Performance optimizations
+- Some more performance optimizations
 - Latency improvments
 - Live2d lag fix
 - Speech to Text coming soon